plforacle/mysql-enterprise/setup/setup.md

 ## Task 4: Setup Lab Server and Connection

 1. Server description
-    **ServerA** is installed with graphical server and it will be used to
+    **ServerA** will be used to install and run MySQL Enterprise Edition 8.0.
-    - install MySQL Workbench, a graphical tool that we use to manage serverB instances
-    - (last lab) install a MySQL Enterprise 8.0 used as third node of InnoDB Cluster
+    - install a MySQL Shell as a command line interface for MySQL Enterprise Edition.

 2. Sever Connections example
 ![Image alt text](images/Public_image_2.jpg)